 (3) If a statutory member of the 1993 scheme was retired on the grounds of physical or mental incapacity to perform his or her duties not more than 12 months before the commencement day but as at that day had not applied for a benefit under section 38N or 38O of the GES Act, the person is taken to have been a statutory member of the 1993 scheme immediately before the commencement day.

-31. Voluntary Members (r.
-52)
+31. Election etc. under GES Act s.
+38EA as to voluntary membership of 1993 scheme, effect of for r.
+52

 (1) If, before the commencement day, a person elected under section 38EA(1) of the GES Act to contribute to the 1993 scheme as a voluntary member but as at that day the Board had not dealt with it, the election continues as an application under regulation 52(1) to become a voluntary Member.

 (2) A current approval granted by the Treasurer under section 38EA(1)(b) of the GES Act permitting a person to make voluntary employee contributions continues as an approval under regulation 52(4) allowing the person to become a voluntary member.

-32. Contributions
+32. Contributions for period before 17 Feb 2001, when payable etc.

 Any contribution in respect of a period before the commencement day that would have become payable under Part VIIA of the GES Act if that Act had not been repealed, becomes payable and is to be paid in accordance with that Act as if it had not been repealed.

-33. Treasurer may increase compulsory contributions (r.
-55)
+33. Current notice under GES Act s.
+38PA(1) as to Employer contributions, effect of for r.
+55(1)

 A current notice given by the Treasurer under section 38PA(1) of the GES Act increasing the amount an Employer is to contribute continues as a notice under regulation 55(1).

-34. Voluntary employer contributions (r.
-57)
+34. Current approval etc. under GES Act s.
+38E as to Employer contributions, effect of for r.
+57

 (1) A current approval given by the Treasurer for the purposes of section 38E of the GES Act permitting an Employer to make voluntary employer contributions continues as an approval under regulation 57(1).